-The first phase of eleven electric buses, powered by 100% renewable energy, replaced diesel vehicles on Leicester’s three park and ride routes in May 2021
+The first phase in May 2021 was for eleven electric buses, powered by 100% renewable energy, to replace diesel vehicles on Leicester’s three park and ride routes.

 To increase the impact of the new transport policies, Leicester City Council have designed these measures to create corridors that strategically link the city centre, regeneration areas and business parks with employment hubs.